 CO-EVOLVE (Promoting the co-evolution of human activities and natural system for the development of sustainable coastal and maritime tourism) is an INTERREG MED 2016 project financially supported by the European Union.
-The project aims at analyzing and promoting the co-evolution of human activities and natural systems in touristic coastal areas, facing effects due to climate change and allowing sustainable development of touristic activities, in coexistence and synergy with other uses of the coastal and marine space and resources, based on the principles of ICZM/MSP.
-Through this approach all key challenges for sustainability of EU tourism (e.g. seasonality of demand, transport, minimizing resource use, community prosperity and quality of life, conserving and giving value to natural and cultural heritage) are faced and taken into account at MED scale and within more specific action plans on representative pilot areas.
+The project aimed at analyzing and promoting the co-evolution of human activities and natural systems in touristic coastal areas, facing effects due to climate change and allowing sustainable development of touristic activities, in coexistence and synergy with other uses of the coastal and marine space and resources, based on the principles of ICZM/MSP.
+Through this approach all key challenges for sustainability of EU tourism (e.g. seasonality of demand, transport, minimizing resource use, community prosperity and quality of life, conserving and giving value to natural and cultural heritage) have been faced and taken into account at MED scale and within more specific action plans on representative pilot areas.

 Co-evolve pilot sites

 PAP/RAC was involved in both modules of the project, and in each of its five work packages (WP).
 Though, its main involvement was in WP 2, 3, 4 and 5.

 In the framework of the WP2 ("Communication"), PAP/RAC was in charge of the organization of the Coast Day regional event in Split, Croatia, in September 2018.
 This event had two main objectives: first, it was an event which raised awareness of the importance of the Mediterranean coasts; and second, it was meant to promote ICZM as the best policy framework to achieve sustainable development of coastal areas.
 Organizing the Coast Day in the framework of CO-EVOLVE allowed the project to considerably increase its visibility.